smorad/um_cisc_7026/lecture_6_techniques.typ

     But only with infinite width $d_h -> oo$ #pause

     For certain problems, adding one more layer is equivalent to *exponentially* increasing the width
     #text(size: 18pt)[- Eldan, Ronen, and Ohad Shamir.
 "The power of depth for feedforward neural networks."
 Conference on learning theory.
-PMLR, 2016.]
+PMLR, 2016.] #pause

     $ 2 times 32 times 32 => 2^(2 times 32 times 32) approx 10^616; quad "universe has " 10^80 "atoms"$ #pause

+    One more layer can solve this problem $3 times 32 times 32$ #pause

     We need more layers for harder problems
+]
+// 24:00 + 15:00

+#sslide[
+  #cimage("figures/lecture_6/filters.png", width: 120%)
 ]

 #sslide[